Jürgen Klinsmann: Personal life

 Klinsmann was born in Göppingen.
 His family moved to Stuttgart when he was a teenager.
 Klinsmann's family operates a bakery in Stuttgart's Botnang district and consequently he is sometimes affectionately referred to as the "baker's son from Botnang".
+Klinsmann is, in fact, a journeyman baker, having served an apprenticeship.

+He is married to Debbie Chin (德碧 (Dé Bì)), an American former model of Chinese descent, having proposed to her back in 1995; they wed later that year in Milan.

-Klinsmann is in fact a journeyman baker, having served an apprenticeship.
-He is married to Debbie Chin, an American former model, and lives in Huntington Beach, California.
-Klinsmann and his wife have two children, Jonathan and Laila.
+Klinsmann lives in Huntington Beach, California.
+He and his wife have two children.
 Son Jonathan, a goalkeeper, has been capped at age group level for the United States U-20 team.
 Aside from German, Klinsmann is fluent in English, Italian and French, and is a certified commercial helicopter pilot.
 He is a naturalized U.S. citizen.
 Klinsmann has also worked as a pundit, working with ESPN for the 2010 World Cup, and with BBC Sport at the 2018 World Cup and 2020 European Championship.
 He works on ESPN FC as of 2021.
 He wrote the daily email newsletter from Qatar for BBC Sport during the World Cup 2022.

-Controversial comments on the Iranian national football team

 On 25 November 2022, following Iran's 2–0 victory over Wales in the 2022 FIFA World Cup, Klinsmann received backlash after his controversial comments made on BBC.
 Klinsmann claimed that the reason Iran won was because they used dirty tactics to manipulate Guatemalan referee Mario Escobar and that it was a part of Iranian football culture to play dirty.
-He then went on to claim that Head Coach Carlos Queiroz was a failure during his stint at Colombia and Egypt, stating "This is not by coincidence, this is all [done] purposely ...
+He then went on to claim that head coach Carlos Queiroz was a failure during his stint at Colombia and Egypt, stating "This is not by coincidence, this is all [done] purposely ...
 This is just part of their culture."
-Carlos Queiroz responded inviting Klinsman to the Iran camp to show him what Iranian football culture truly is, and petitioned FIFA to remove him as a member of the Qatar 2022 Technical Study Group.
+Carlos Queiroz responded inviting Klinsmann to the Iran camp to show him what Iranian football culture truly is, and petitioned FIFA to remove him as a member of the Qatar 2022 Technical Study Group.

+In April 2023, Klinsmann was one of the 22 personal guests at the ceremony in which former Chancellor Angela Merkel was decorated with the Grand Cross of the Order of Merit for special achievement by President Frank-Walter Steinmeier at Schloss Bellevue in Berlin.